magento/merchdocs/src/catalog/inventory-migration.md

 [Inventory Management extensions]({% link magento/magento-extensions.md %}) are disabled by default.

-We may support integrations between Magento Inventory Management (also known as MSI) and MCOM in a later release.

 MCOM provides extensive features and services for advanced omnichannel order management, global inventory and multisourcing, store to warehouse fulfillment, and centralized customer service.
 For a complete list of features, see the [MCOM Feature list][2].

 Magento Inventory Management extends existing Magento features with additional options to track in-flight orders, on-hand inventory, available inventory for a stock, and APIs for extension development.